JR-Wesley/Verilog-Cookbook/README.md

 This repository adds a definitive (try my best) guide for simulation.
 I believe the basic tools and infrastructure for design and simulation is vital because it can make the process of development and debugging faster.

-I also add the waveform after simulation in each project directory for better understanding of the circuit.
+In some directories, the waveform after simulation using Iverilog is provided for a better understanding of the circuit.
+The generated format of the wave file is `fst` for smaller storage.
+This file format can be opened using `Gtkwave`.

 ## Illustration